-The Bokashi container is very suitable for fermenting larger quantities of food and/or garden residues.
+The Bokashi 120L container is very suitable for fermenting larger quantities of food and/or garden residues.
 Ideal for restaurants, care institutions, residential groups, neighbourhood vegetable gardens, etc.

 Food residues can be collected daily and processed in the container.
 Cooked food, potato peelings, citrus fruits, small bones and bones and coffee grounds are also allowed in the Bokashi container!
 Woody stems ferment better if they are crushed with, for example, a shredder.

-The Effective Micro-organisms present in the Bokashi starter ensure that the fresh kitchen waste presents ferments instead of rotting.
+The Effective Micro-organisms present in the Bokashi bran ensure that the fresh kitchen waste presents ferments instead of rotting.
 Rotting and stench are not given a chance in this fermentation process.
 In exchange, you get good nutrition for the soil life.

 – Cut the kitchen waste into pieces of maximum 5 x 5cm.

 – Divide a small amount of Bokashi bran onto the grid of the Bokashi container.